chuangao/SMARTS/README.md

 ## Example usage
 ### Mock data
 Mock data has been provided for demonstration purposes.
 The mock data contains the following columns:
-id: patient ID
+id: patient ID.
-swi: switcher variable indicating whether a patient is a switcher or a continuer
+swi: switcher variable indicating whether a patient is a switcher or a continuer.
-swi_yrs: the years at which the switchers switch; the value is NA for continuers event1 and event2: two events that occurred sequentially event1_yrs and event2_yrs: the event years for the two events
+swi_yrs: the years at which the switchers switch; the value is NA for continuers.
+event1 and event2: two events that occurred sequentially.
+event1_yrs and event2_yrs: the event years for the two events.
-fup_yrs: the follow-up end years
+fup_yrs: the follow-up end years.

 ``` r
 library(SMARTS)